lelanthran/libds/README.md

 ### Coming soon
 #### Rehashing / Changing the number of buckets
 This is currently not possible.
-Added more buckets means that the keys now hash to different values and that the whole hashmap must be rehashed with a new hash being calculated for every entry.
+Adding more buckets means that the keys now hash to different values and that the whole hashmap must be rehashed with a new hash being calculated for every entry.